MikeFighting/MKDataBase/README.md

-MKDataBase, encapsulating the FMDataBase, is used for operating the database with objct.
+MKDataBase, encapsulating the FMDataBase, is used for operating the database with objcts.

+You do not need to write any sql to operate databases.